empicano/aiomqtt/docs/subscribing-to-a-topic.md

 ## Stop listening after timeout

-For use cases where you only want to listen to messages for a certain amount of time, Python `3.11` introduced a neat feature called [timeouts](https://docs.python.org/3/library/asyncio-task.html#timeouts):
+For use cases where you only want to listen to messages for a certain amount of time, we can use [asyncio's timeouts](https://docs.python.org/3/library/asyncio-task.html#timeouts), which were introduced in Python `3.11`:

 ```python
 import asyncio